DIANA O'REILLY YOGA about me

 When I entered my first yoga class, I was 39 years old and living in Toronto.
 My objective was to improve my fitness and I did become stronger.
 Although my fitness improved, so did my mood, concentration and ability to cope with life in general.
 So much so that after a few months I was hooked.

 In yoga, I found a physical discipline that addressed the union between the body, mind and spirit.
-Through my practice, I came to learn that we cannot separate these three elements within ourselves; that they are inter-related and inter-dependent and by becoming aware of this, we can reach the astonishing potential of our lives.
+Through my practice, I came to learn that we cannot separate these three elements within ourselves; that they are inter-related and inter-dependent and by becoming aware of this, we can reach our astonishing potential in our lives.

 When I studied to become a yoga teacher, I developed a keen interest in the bio-mechanics of the body.
 This has been useful since many people entering my classes do so because of some physical challenge, be it a painful back, limited mobility or joint pain.
 I’ve been able to address these issues with care, attention and a basic trust in the individual’s own intelligence and their capacity to heal themselves.